Governance

 Data privacy

 Where appropriate, necessary, and in connection with our business, we collect and use certain confidential and personal information regarding employees, customers, business partners, vendors, and other third parties.
-Gildan’s data privacy policies outline the requirements for the privacy and protection of personally identifiable information under Gildan’s control and guide our efforts to protect this information.
-These policies apply to and guide the activities of all Gildan employees, agents, service providers, and consultants involved in the processing of personally identifiable information.
-We conduct internal audits of compliance with our Data Privacy Policy as part of our rotational audit plan.
+Gildan’s internal privacy policy and our Employee Privacy Handbook outlines the requirements for the privacy and protection of personal information under Gildan’s control and guides our efforts to protect this information.
+It applies to all Gildan employees and contractors processing personally identifiable information.
+We conduct internal audits of compliance with our internal privacy policy as part of our risk-based audit plan.
 We also work with third-party auditors to audit our compliance.